 Passing on a Quiz that first was to myself

-Recently, I was asked to do an outside extended family photo that consisted of 10 people.
+Recently, I was asked to do an outside family of 6 people.
 So of the three locations shown below which would you pick?
 And why would you pick it?
 Afterward I'll show you my pick and how I did it.

 I love this old building.
 I love having steps to help pose people at different heights.
 I picked this angle which is great for family where I can seat them all.

 I love this open spot for its simplicity.
 My only concern is the building in the far right corner which I can eliminate by changing the viewing angle of my camera or by zooming my lens to not show it.

 I've photographed family on this bridge before.
 Again I always pick a spot where there is shade on my subjects and if there is any sun, it will be coming from behind them toward my camera as shown here.

 This would be a tight location for 6 people.
 Of course I could do two rows.
 Seat the first row and say stand the second row.
 But the seated row would have this guard rail in front of their heads.

 This space is good for a smaller family group.
 But adding 6 people would require make it a little tight when posing.
 As people stand further away from the camera they appear smaller.